An Efficient Global Optimization Algorithm with Adaptive Estimates of the Local Lipschitz Constants: Numerical Results

-In the following three subsections, we present and analyze the numerical results obtained by each algorithm for the benchmarks considered in this study.

-Given the large number of objective functions in each benchmark, we will provide a summary of the results using operational characteristics \cite{strongin2013global}, also known as performance profiles \cite{dolan2002benchmarking}.
+To evaluate the performance of the algorithms given the presence of large number of objective functions in each benchmark, we will provide a summary of the results using operational characteristics \cite{strongin2013global}, also known as performance profiles \cite{dolan2002benchmarking}.
 More in particular the operational characteristic is defined as follows

 This approach allows us to effectively summarize and compare the performance of different algorithms across multiple test functions.
 To provide also a metric to evaluate algorithms we can compute the area under the operational characteristic (AUOC)